-Throughout my six years at BP, I have received unparalleled support and mentoring to mature as a competent petroleum engineer.
+Throughout my eight years at BP, I have received unparalleled support and mentoring to develop as a petroleum engineer.

 Having the freedom to succeed in my role – making value adding changes.
 It is very satisfying for me to see the direct results of my work manifest on well stability and production figures.
 I also appreciate the opportunity to work with multifunctional teams within which there are varying degrees of experience.